We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Manufacturers often target people who are trying to lose weight by labeling salad dressings as “light” dressings.
 These products tend to be low in fat and high in sugar and are, therefore, not suitable for people following the keto diet.

-By making salad dressings at home, a person on the keto diet can ensure that their food contains the correct fat-to-carbohydrate ratio.
-It also gives people greater control over what ingredients are in their food.
+By making salad dressings at home, a person on the keto diet can ensure that their food contains the

 Many homemade salad dressings use fresh, simple ingredients.
 It is possible to vary the flavors of these dressings by adding different herbs and spices.